ChrstphrHll/npc_gen/students/Malchor Tenyajn.md

 ---
 ### Description
 - 1st year Genasi Rouge in Fiesn
-- curly red hair that's braided with turquoise ribbon (long), Amber eyes, and water skin
+- short wavy dark red hair that's plain, Amber eyes, and water skin
 - Is Affable and Regimental, and has Humanity as their ideal

 ### Organizations